-It is easy to see that InsertionSort is no worse than $O(n^2)$ -- the outer loop runs n times, and the inner loop also takes at most n steps -- n steps done n times gives a total of n^2 steps.
+It is easy to see that InsertionSort is no worse than O(n) -- the outer loop runs n times, and the inner loop also takes at most n steps -- n steps done n times gives a total of n steps.

 The worst case is when the data is reversesorted (biggest to smallest); the first pass does 1 comparison, the second 2, and so forth.
-Altogether this does 1+2+3+...+(n-1) = n(n-1)/2 comparisons.
+Altogether this does 1+2+3+...+(n-1) = n(n-1)/2comparisons.
+Clicker Question: Suppose you use InsertionSort on an array of size n that is already sorted.
+How many comparisons will the sorting algorithm do?